 As a CRM and LinkedIn tool, Octopus CRM functions as a co-existing database of professionals and lead generation tool, which allows two halves of a standard business model to converge: the maintenance of current customers and the addition of new clients.

 If you ever have a chance to meet an executive from any social network company, a word that you will not want to loosely throw around is “data scraping.”
 Using a data scraper goes against the terms of service for any given social media site.
 However, it doesn’t mean that people don’t use them, and they have been known to be a great growth hack for many social networks for some time.

 Similar to the LinkedIn automation tools above, using a data scraping tool carries with it some risk.
-However, because you are no automating your activity and because these data scraping tools rely on your safely using them across a wide variety of social networks, I would tend to believe they are less riskier to use – but that is only my personal opinion ;-)
+However, because you are not automating your activity and because these data scraping tools rely on you safely using them across a wide variety of social networks, I would tend to believe they are less risky to use – but that is only my personal opinion. ;-)

 Need to get those sales leads…now?
 Phantom Buster is a content scraper that works with a wide variety of online platforms, including LinkedIn.
 Yet, it does a lot more than scraping information.
 You can use it to automatically engage with social media posts, respond to messages, and accept connection requests, for instance.
 On LinkedIn, Phantom Buster will help you find those hidden emails.
 While you can download emails for free if someone is connected to you, those second and third degree connections make you work to find the information.
 Phantom Buster goes through all that information, while also gathering actionable insights about all the LinkedIn members you specify.